Pierrelouis2/CPE_Planning/readme.md

 - [X] Manage SQL errors (try catch)
 - [X] Make a better readme
 - [ ] Make a better code
-- [ ] For the future : make a web interface for CPE admin to post the planning (manage the time)
+- [ ] For the future : make a web interface for CPE admin to post the planning (manage timetable)
 - [X] Make more comments in the code so it's easier to understand when you come back to it after a long time
 - [ ] Don't share the token on github !!!!!!!!!
 - [ ] Don't share the code to  ETI students !!!!!!!!!